-Vitamin D receptors are in every cell of our body; over 80 metabolic processes are dependent on it.
+Vitamin D receptors are in every cell of our body.
+Over 80 metabolic processes are dependent on it.

 Inadequate Vitamin D levels will lead to musculoskeletal pain, which would in most cases, mislead opiate dependent patients into raising opiate dosages.
-It may also lead doctors into false diagnostic on any patient with general unspecific pain.
+It may also lead doctors into a false diagnostic on any patient with general unspecific pain.

 Assessment and treatment are relatively simple and inexpensive.

 Under the guidance of a physician, an appropriate replenishment regimen can then be devised.
 Because it is a natural substance and not a drug, Vitamin D is readily available and inexpensive for patients.
 I’ve included a chart below for patients who prefer to receive their Vitamin D levels from the foods they eat as this is also an effective way to supplement their Vitamin D intake.

 In addition to the benefits of strong muscles and bones, Vitamin D plays an important role in the immune system, helping to fight inflammation and some types of cancer.

 I, myself, have treated several patients with a false diagnosis of Fibromyalgia due to “chronic pain” as a result of inadequate vitamin D levels.

 If you suffer from chronic pain or if you are dependent on opiate medication, I strongly recommend that you check your vitamin D levels.